brannondorsey/apibuilder/README.md

 ###Example

 Throughout this reference an example database will be used.
-This example table, named `users`, holds information about imaginary users that belong to an organization.
+This example table, named `users_table`, holds information about imaginary users that belong to an organization.
 The `api.php` for this example is as follows:

 ```php
 <?php